mrpunkdasilva/16Games-in-Cpp/README.md

 │   ├── main.cpp
 │   └── images/
 ├── ...
+├── build/
+├── cmake-build-debug/
+├── docs/
+├── scripts/
+├── Writerside/
 └── README.md
 ```

-Each game directory contains:
+Each game directory (e.g., `01 Tetris/`, `02 Doodle Jump/`) typically contains:
-- `main.cpp` - Main game source code
+- `main.cpp` - The main source code file for the game.
-- `images/` - Game assets (sprites, textures)
+- `images/` - A directory holding game assets like sprites and textures.
-- Additional headers/source files (where applicable)
+- `fonts/` (optional) - A directory for custom fonts used in the game.
+- Other specific files (e.g., `shader.frag` for Tron, `Connector.hpp` for Chess) as needed by the game.

+The top-level directories include:
+- `build/` and `cmake-build-debug/`: Directories for build artifacts generated by CMake.
+- `docs/`: Contains project documentation.
+- `scripts/`: Utility scripts for various tasks.
+- `Writerside/`: Related to documentation generation using JetBrains Writerside.
+- `README.md`: This very file, providing an overview of the project.

 ## 🔧 Development Notes

+A peek behind the pixelated curtain:

-- All games are implemented using **SFML** for graphics, audio, and input handling
+- All games are crafted using **SFML** for seamless graphics, audio, and input handling.
-- Games follow a similar structure with game loops, event handling, and rendering
+- Each game follows a consistent structure, featuring robust game loops, efficient event handling, and smooth rendering.
-- Most games include sprite-based graphics with image assets
+- Most games boast charming sprite-based graphics, powered by their respective image assets.
-- Some games may require additional files (fonts, sounds, etc.)
+- Keep an eye out!
+Some games might require additional files like custom fonts or unique sound effects to complete the experience.

 ## 🤝 Contributing

-Feel free to contribute by:
+Want to join the pixel art development team?
+Your contributions are highly welcome!
+Feel free to enhance this collection by:

-- Improving existing games
+- Improving existing games (e.g., adding new levels, power-ups)
-- Adding new features
+- Adding exciting new features
-- Fixing bugs
+- Squashing pesky bugs
-- Optimizing performance
+- Optimizing performance for even smoother gameplay
-- Adding sound effects or music
+- Integrating awesome sound effects or background music

 ## 📝 License

-This project is open source.
+This project is open source, just like the best retro games!
 Please check individual game files for specific licensing information.

 ## 🙏 Acknowledgments

+A huge shout-out to:

-- **SFML Team** for the excellent multimedia library
+- The **SFML Team** for providing such an excellent and fast multimedia library.
+You're the real MVPs!
-- Classic game developers for the original concepts
+- The brilliant classic game developers who laid the foundation for these timeless concepts.
-- Gaming community for inspiration and feedback
+- The amazing gaming community for continuous inspiration and valuable feedback.

 ---

-**Enjoy playing these classic games! 🎮**
+**Now, go forth and enjoy playing these classic games! 🎮**